jeevasam30/Cruise_ship_analysis/README.md

 This repository contains Python scripts and notebooks for analyzing the performance trends of two cruise ships (Vessel 1 and Vessel 2).
 This project aims to analyze various aspects of the ships' operations using Python and SQL, focusing on key performance indicators (KPIs) such as efficiency, propulsion systems, power generation, and more.

+## Background
+Data given is of two Cruise ships for an year from Januray 1st to Deceber 31, 2023 in 5 minute inteval.
+The condition or destination in which the ships have travelled is not given.

 ## Repository Structure

 The repository is structured as follows: